Browse courses to find something that interests you.

 This course is delivered in a scheduled format over ten weeks.

-For eight weeks of teaching and learning you will participate each week in an online session where you'll have the chance to apply what you've learned, ask questions and hear from other participants who are taking the course with you.
+Each week (during weeks 1 to 8) you will participate in an online session where you will have the chance to apply what you've learned, ask questions and hear from other participants who are taking the course with you.
 The workshops are led by the course facilitator.

-Weeks nine and ten are focused on giving you time to complete the final assignment, with support and scheduled Q&A sessions provided.
+Weeks nine and ten are planned to give you time to complete the final assignment, with support and scheduled Q&A sessions provided.

-This microcredential is accessible to participants with basic mathematical proficiency (linear algebra and statistics) and some programming experience (not specifically in Python).
+This microcredential is accessible to participants with basic mathematical proficiency (linear algebra and statistics) and some programming experience in Python.

 Upon successful completion of this microcredential you will be able to design machine learning algorithms with practical implementation for professional contexts.